-In the elections to the 19th Knesset in 2013, Yesh Atid was the surprise of the elections when we received the support of 543,458 voters and became the second largest party in the Knesset with 19 seats.
+Yesh Atid was the surprise of the 2013 elections for the 19th Knesset, becoming the second largest party in the Knesset with 19 seats.

-At the beginning of December 2014, Yair Lapid was fired from his post as Finance Minister because the Prime Minister refused to support the 2015 budget which Lapid has built, a social budget with an extra 10 billion NIS to social services including education, healthcare, welfare and internal security without increasing taxes.
-That led to the collapse of the government, the dissolution of the Knesset and the upcoming elections.
+At the beginning of December 2014, Yair Lapid was fired from his post as Finance Minister because the Prime Minister refused to support the 2015 budget which included an extra 10 billion shekels to social services including education, healthcare, welfare, and internal security without increasing taxes.
+That led to the collapse of the government, the dissolution of the Knesset and the 2015 elections.